teresaliu20/gmail-wizard/README.md

 ---

+Built out of boredom and for the desire for people not to overpay on email clients.
 All inquiries, concerns, feedback can go to my email teresali@usc.edu.
 For bugs, please submit a Github issue or email me.
 Enjoy!